Degenerative Disc Disease

 Disc Fusion Surgery

 Spinal fusion is currently considered the “gold standard” among surgical procedures used to address advanced degenerative disc disease.
-Fusion surgery attaches the damaged vertebral bone to an adjacent vertebral bone so that they grow together into one long bone.
-A fusion will reduce freedom of movement in the spine by making the fused vertebral bones immobile, but that immobility serves the purpose of reducing pain at the damaged disc.
+During this surgery, a vertebral bone is attached, or “fused,” to an adjacent vertebral bone so that they grow together into one long bone.
+A fusion will reduce freedom of movement in the spine by making the fused vertebral bones immobile, but that immobility reduces pain from the damaged disc.

-- A bone graft is added to the spine segment being fused.
+- During surgery, a bone graft is added to the spine segment being fused

 Time is not kind to the discs in our spine.
 Fortunately, most of us do not experience pain as our discs become less flexible over the years.
 When disc degeneration is accompanied by painful symptoms, Dr. Santos walks us through the medical evaluation we can expect.